 Eubie Blake National Jazz Institute & Cultural Center

 - Student artwork has been featured in the Center’s exhibits, such as “Our Baltimore, Our Students.”

 - 3rd grade’s annual Egyptian Puppet Shows are held in Mount Vernon Park.

-- Community Service Art Club makes ceramic hearts and distributes their creations to our neighbors.
+- Wilkes students make ceramic hearts and distribute their creations to our neighbors.
 Look for them in nearby businesses!

 - French classes visit the monument of Marquis de Lafayette after learning about his accomplishments.

 - Social Studies classes tour the Washington Monument (and climb those many steps), having already built and designed their own original monuments.